brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Gradient Boosting Regressor/index.md

 docker-compose exec engine-1 pip install sklearn
 ```

-Next, add the novel packages our model uses to FastScore's `python.modules` list.
+Next, add the novel packages our model uses to ModelOp Center's `python.modules` list.
 (This list is used to check whether or not the current engine possesses the required dependencies for a model before attempting to run the model).
 The `python.modules` file is located inside of the engine container's file system at

 ``` bash
 /root/engine/lib/engine-1.3/priv/runners/python/python.modules